Skip to content

 3 E-Mail configuration E-mail settings

-4 Timezone Set the time zone
+4 Timezone Set time zone

 5 Keyboard layout Keyboard layout; de is set as default

-7 i-doit scripting configuration Change settings for CLI, cronjobs, backup and restore
+Change settings for CLI, cron jobs, backups and restore

-8 Reboot system Reboot system
+8 Reboot system Restart the system

-9 Shutdown system System shutdown
+9 Shutdown system Shut down the system

-Scripts and Cronjobs#
+Scripts and Cron Jobs#

 Script Purpose